 There was a book I read in college called "The Horse's Mouth" by the novelist Joyce Carey.
-A rascally old fellow named Gully Jimson has just gotten out of jail for passing bad checks, other scams and minor crimes.
+A wily old fellow named Gully Jimson has just gotten out of jail for passing bad checks, other scams, and minor crimes.
 He is an artist who had some success in his youth but now he is old, in financial straits, and none-too-honest about the schemes he employs to remedy the situation.
 He is not an entirely admirable character.
 All too human, he makes many mistakes, but nevertheless, walks boldly into life each day.
 The story is full of humor, surprise and absurdity.
 Gully gets into many dubious misadventures, mostly because of who he is: a hopelessly unique, colorful "old coot" of a character.

 The most engaging things about Gully Jimson are his relentless passion for his art and his unshakeable faith in life and in God.
 He has a different sort of spirituality, to say the least, but for him it's genuine.
 He refers to God as "The Horse," and whenever he gets a great artistic idea, an inspiration, or a revelation, he says "I got it straight from the Horse."